Please register, this function is available for registered users only.

-The process for implementing the HPC is a new way of working that builds on what humanitarian organizations have learned.
-It focuses on taking better decisions and improving outcomes at field level, rather than preparing well-designed ‘appeal' documents for donors and headquarters.
-This requires a shift from past practice.
-The model is driven by collectively owned, evidence-based plans, direction by humanitarian country teams (HCTs) led by a humanitarian coordinator (HC), and accountability for results.
+The model is driven by collectively owned evidence-based plans, direction by humanitarian country teams (HCTs) led by a humanitarian coordinator (HC), and accountability for results.
 Its process and tools focus on humanitarian actors working at national and subnational level in the field, not on external audiences.

 Note.
-The HPC does not apply in refugee emergencies, which are covered by the UNHCR refugee coordination model (RCM), a framework for coordinating and delivering protection and relief services for refugees and host communities.
-UNHCR leads the entire cycle during a refugee response, including inter-agency contingency planning, needs assessment, information management, response, and resource mobilization.
-In mixed situations (where operations to assist IDPs and refugees occur side by side), the UNHCR's and OCHA's Joint Note on Mixed Situations; Coordination in Practice describes the respective roles and responsibilities of the UNHCR representative and the HC, ensuring that coordination is streamlined, complementary and mutually reinforcing.
+The HPC does not apply in refugee emergencies, which are covered by the UNHCR refugee coordination model (RCM).
+In mixed situations, where operations assist IDPs and refugees, the UNHCR-OCHA Joint UNHCR- OCHA Note on Mixed Situations: Coordination in Practice describes the respective roles and responsibilities of the UNHCR country representative and the Humanitarian Coordinator (HC), ensuring that coordination is streamlined, complementary and mutually reinforcing.

-Accountability to affected people.
-The HPC requires humanitarian actors to listen to, communicate with, and involve affected populations throughout an emergency.
+Accountability to affected people (AAP).
+The HPC requires humanitarian actors to listen to, communicate with, and involve affected people throughout an emergency.
 They are expected to establish a direct, responsible and respectful relationship with affected communities and ensure that, during planning, implementation and monitoring, affected communities participate in and provide feedback on decisions and activities that affect them.
-Complaint mechanisms should be established.
+Feedback and two-way communication mechanisms should be established.
 Where their needs cannot be met or planned for, affected communities should be informed; and they should regularly receive programme updates.
 Good communication between humanitarian workers and affected communities improves trust and dialogue and strengthens agencies' understanding of needs and concerns, thereby improving the quality of the response.
-See Revised IASC, Commitments on Accountability to Affected Populations and Protection from Sexual Exploitation and Abuse (AAP/PSEA) 2017.
+See the revised IASC Commitments on Accountability to Affected Populations and Protection from Sexual Exploitation and Abuse (2017).

 Environment.
-Humanitarian action must take the environment into account.
-Environmental issues underlie and contribute to humanitarian crises, and humanitarian action can damage the environment, harming affected people and host communities.
+Humanitarian action must take into account that environmental issues underlie and contribute to humanitarian crises, and humanitarian action can harm the environment, affected people and host communities.
 Reducing the environmental footprint of humanitarian interventions can ease the transition into sustainable recovery and help to strengthen the resilience of affected communities.

 Under the HPC, all partners:

-- Operate under the leadership of the HC (or Resident Coordinator, if an HC has not been appointed).
+Operate under the leadership of the HC (or Resident Coordinator, if the HC has not been appointed).

-- Accept the direction of the HCT (or UN Country Team if an HCT has not been created).
+Accept the direction of the HCT (or UN Country Team if the HCT has not been created).